paulgovan/ReliaLearnR/README.md

 installing.
 To do this when prompted during installation type 1 (All) to update.

-## Prerequisites
+## Recommended Background

 These modules are designed for engineering students and professionals interested in learning the fundamentals of reliability analysis.
-They assume a basic understanding of R and statistics.
+A basic understanding of R and statistics is recommended.
 For a complete beginners’ guide to R, check out the resources at
 <https://education.rstudio.com/learn/beginner/>.